 This was a question from the zwift forum.
 A watt is a watt isn’t it?
 Yes true.
 So what’s the difference between 250w climbing and 250w on the flat?
-Some people will say no difference, but consider this. swim the same effort in the pool or same speed in the sea is there a difference?
-Yes the environment shapes the nature of the effort.
-So let’s clarify what changes whilst climbing.
+Some people will say no difference, but consider this.
+Swim the same effort in the pool or same effort in the sea is there a difference?
+Yes, the environment shapes the nature of the effort.
+So let’s clarify 10 changes that differ when climbing vs the riding on the flat (like in a flat timetrial).

 In general when climbing people are going uphill at altitude, and when riding on the flat most people are riding at sea level.
 Riding at altitude means (in general) low temperature, low air pressure, low oxygen saturation…so aero drag is lower but the effort itself feels harder because of the oxygen availability.
 OK for the purposes of this discussion lets leave altitude aside.